- The administrators published their 1st progress report on 24 September.

 - that you are an unsecured creditor with a claim against CTL for this redress amount;

-- there was button in the email to submit your claim – the deadline for doing this has now passed. to Submit your Claim.
+- there was button in the email to submit your claim – the deadline for doing this has now passed.
+You can no longer submit a Claim.

 “My bank details have changed”

 The Submit Your Claim page showed the last 4 digits of your bank account number that WDA had on file.

 If you have submitted the Claim by the the deadline (now passed) you can later email the administrators with your new account details.
 There is going to be time to get all this sorted out, you don’t need to worry about this.

 Payments will be made before the end of May 2020